-Almost a century ago, the silent screen’s most mythical ‘cinema artist,’ as he considered himself, began his Hollywood career when he wrote, directed and starred in “Blind Husbands” (1919), the first of a dozen features he made as a film director.
-We’re talking about the legendary Erich von Stroheim, infamous for his numerous conflicts with producers and studio executives during the silent era, when he was one of cinema’s most talented, distinguished, but also most uncompromising filmmakers who eventually turned his triumph into failure.
+Almost a century ago, the silent screen’s most mythical ‘cinema artist,’ as he considered himself, began his Hollywood career when he wrote, directed, and starred in “Blind Husbands” (1919), the first of a dozen features he made as a film director.
+We’re talking about the legendary Erich von Stroheim, infamous for his numerous conflicts with producers and studio executives during the silent era.
+He was one of cinema’s most talented, distinguished, but also most uncompromising filmmakers who eventually turned his triumph into failure.

-Since then, several books have been written and documentaries were made to unravel the von Stroheim persona.
+Since then, several books have been written, and documentaries were made to unravel the von Stroheim persona.
 Considered to be a perfectionist, complicated and demanding on the set of his films, the screen legend (b.
 1885 in Vienna, d.
 1957 in Paris) who started his Hollywood career in 1914 as a bit player for D.W.
-Griffith, often cast as a monocled German villain, was too self-destructive by working against the studios instead of working with them, and after his career as a Hollywood filmmaker had come to an end in 1929, he returned to acting and eventually left the U.S. by 1936 to live, act and write in self-imposed exile in France.
+Griffith, often cast as a monocled German villain, was too self-destructive by working against the studios instead of working with them.
+After his career, as a Hollywood filmmaker, had come to an end in 1929, he returned to acting and eventually left the U.S. by 1936 to live, act and write in self-imposed exile in France.
 Yet, ‘The Man You Loved to Hate,’ a nickname he earned and which referred to the numerous villains he played on the screen, was described by veteran screenwriter Anita Loos as ‘one of the few legitimate geniuses of the early silent days.’

-After “Blind Husbands,” Stroheim made “Foolish Wives” (1922), at the time the most expensive film ever made, and billed by Universal as ‘the first million dollar movie’ because of the elaborate Monte Carlo Café de Paris set built on the studio lot.
+After “Blind Husbands,” Stroheim made “Foolish Wives” (1922), at the time the most expensive film ever made, and billed by Universal as ‘the first million-dollar movie’ because of the elaborate Monte Carlo Café de Paris set built on the studio lot.
 Stroheim then decided to make his dream project, the highly publicized and endlessly recut “Greed” (1924, the original print ran over ten hours).
-His attention to details and his sense for drama were simply exquisite, but way too expensive and impossible to show on the screen.
-After “The Merry Widow” (1925), which he despised but turned out to become his most commercially successful film, Stroheim finally made “The Wedding March” (1928) and “Queen Kelly” (1929, starring Gloria Swanson), a film which failed to get any commercial showings in the U.S.
+His attention to detail and his sense of drama were simply exquisite but way too expensive and impossible to show on the screen.
+After “The Merry Widow” (1925), which he despised but turned out to become his most commercially successful film, Stroheim finally made “The Wedding March” (1928) and “Queen Kelly” (1929, starring Gloria Swanson).
+This film failed to get any commercial showings in the U.S.

-Almost two decades ago, I was able to locate Josef von Stroheim by accident really, when I was doing research for a visit to Los Angeles in April 1999, hoping to do interviews there with screen veterans.
-After I got hold of his address, I wrote him a letter, and he responded almost right away, telling me he would be happy to talk to me about his father and about his own career as a sound editor in films and television—he was a two-time Emmy winner for Outstanding Achievement in Film Sound Editing on the TV series “The Immortal” (1969) and “QB VII” (1974).
+Almost two decades ago, I was able to locate Josef von Stroheim by accident, really, when I was doing research for a visit to Los Angeles in April 1999, hoping to do interviews there with screen veterans.
+After I got hold of his address, I wrote him a letter.
+He responded almost right away, telling me he would be happy to talk to me about his father and about his own career as a sound editor in films and television—he was a two-time Emmy winner for Outstanding Achievement in Film Sound Editing on the TV series “The Immortal” (1969) and “QB VII” (1974).

-After my arrival in Hollywood, I called him, we arranged an appointment straight away, and he suggested he’d pick me up at my hotel near Hollywood and Vine (a cheap hotel close to the Capitol Records building, as I was travelling on a tight budget), and from there we’d drive up to his house in the Valley to have lunch together.
-“You can easily recognize me, I drive a black Lexus and my license plate begins with my initials JVS,” he told on the phone, jokingly.
+After I arrived in Hollywood, I called him, we arranged an appointment straight away, and he suggested to pick me up at my hotel near Hollywood and Vine (a cheap hotel close to the Capitol Records building, as I was traveling on a tight budget), and from there we’d drive up to his house in the Valley to have lunch together.
+“You can easily recognize me, I drive a black Lexus, and my license plate begins with my initials JVS,” he told on the phone, jokingly.

 When I visited his son, Mr. Josef von Stroheim, a grey-haired and soft-spoken gentleman, at his Valley Village home, he offered me a drink, we sat down, and we were set.
 He was a most generous, upbeat host, the kindest man you could ever imagine.
 A joy to talk to this truly wonderful man with a great sense of humor.